Skip to main content

 google analytics tracking id.png

-Go to More Settings → Cross Domain Tracking and type the following domains separate by a comma in the field named Auto Link Domains: secure.2checkout.com,tracking.avangate.net.
+Go to More Settings → Cross Domain Tracking and type the following domains separated by a comma in the field named Auto Link Domains: secure.2checkout.com,tracking.avangate.net.

 google analytics with GTM_step6_new.png